polyszi/PolyAki-Hass/README.md

 I have one other Alarm card what will showed if my power consuption goes over 18A.
 (I have only 20A in my apartment) And I will get also a telegram message.
 It will be showed till I don't push the "Észleltem" (I see) button.
 Then goes away and come back only if it will be happen again.
 ---Screenshot---

+Xiaomi Cloudmap Extractor which is combined with my floorplan.
+It showed a floorplan with the room where I can set which room should be cleared with [vacuum](https://xiaomi-store.hu/hu/porszivok/1283-xiaomi-roborock-s5-max-black-6970995781939.html).
+If the vacuum is started then this card will be change for the card where I see live on the floorplan where is my robot.
+---Screenshot---
+---Screenshot---